Who supports Heritage Fairs?

 We are supported as well by our partners:

-Canada’s History, The History Education Network, and the Critical Thinking Consortium.
+Canada’s History, Heritage BC, and the Critical Thinking Consortium.

 We receive financial support from the Heritage Branch, Provincial Gaming Commission, and many individual donors.

 How can I support the BC Heritage Fairs Society?

 One-time or regular tax-deductible donations may be made to the BC Heritage Fairs Society.

 FAQ for Students

 Why should I participate in a Heritage Fair?